Massive pipeline fire burning near Houston began after a vehicle struck a valve, officials say

 Still, there will undoubtedly be negative environmental consequences, including a release of soot, carbons and organic material, he said.

-Energy Transfer said air monitoring equipment was being set up near the plume of fire and smoke, which could be seen from at least 10 miles (16 kilometers) away.
+The pipeline’s owner, Dallas-based Energy Transfer, said air monitoring equipment was being set up near the plume of fire and smoke, which could be seen from at least 10 miles (16 kilometers) away at one point.

 Natural gas liquids are used primarily in the manufacturing of plastics and basic and intermediate chemicals, Krishnamoorti said.